nityakari02/nityakariportfolio/README.md

 ### 1. Music Popularity Prediction
 - **Description:** Developed a comprehensive analysis to predict the popularity of songs using machine learning techniques.
 By leveraging features such as loudness and danceability, the project aims to classify songs as popular or not accurately.
 Implemented K-Nearest Neighbors (KNN) and Logistic Regression models to evaluate the predictive power of these features and conducted extensive data visualization and model evaluation to ensure robust results.
-- **Technologies:** Python, Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn, Jupyter Notebook
+- **Technologies:** Python, Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn, Jupyter Notebook, Anaconda Navigator
 - **Repository:** [Music Popularity Prediction](https://github.com/nityakari02/musicpopularityprediction.git)

 ### 2. Clustering Fashion Retail Sales Data